Sonair-AS/mcupsdk-core-k3/docs_src/docs/api_guide/components/sdl/ecc.md

 There are 49 ECC aggregators on the device each supporting multiple memories and interconnects.
 \endcond

+\cond SOC_AM275X
+There are 55 ECC aggregators on the device each supporting multiple memories and interconnects.
+\endcond

 ## SysConfig Features

 - None